-Fire Life Safety Inspections
+Fire Safety Education and Inspections

+The Residence Life policy on fire safety prohibits usage of electrical cooking appliances, candles, and specific electrical equipment in individual rooms.
+Candles or any item that produce an open flame is prohibited in residence hall dormitory rooms.
+There are limits on the number of electrical appliances allowed in each dormitory and each room.
 During the academic semester, Residence Life staff personnel schedule meetings with residents and conduct fire/life inspections.
 Rooms and public areas are examined for prohibited electronic appliances and the type of item that can cause an open flame.
 Students are notified of all upcoming inspections and are urged to participate.
-During the inspection if a violation is found, the student(s) will receive a letter indicating the violation and will be expected to meet immediate compliance.
-If the violation(s) have not been corrected after an unannounced reinspection, the occupant(s) will be subject to disciplinary action.
+During the inspection, if a violation is found, the student(s) will receive a letter indicating the violation and will be expected to meet immediate compliance.
+If the violation(s) have not been corrected after an unannounced re-inspection, the occupant(s) will be subject to disciplinary action.
 Some common violations are as follows:

-- Extension cords and multi-tap electric units without a breaker - Items stored closer than 18 inches from a sprinkler head

-- Blocking of electrical panels - Blocking of egress (exit) pathways - Evidence of burning of candles, incense, or tobacco products - Evidence of cooking; or cooking appliances, even if unused - Evidence of a heavy load of combustibles in a room, on the walls, or ceiling - Covering a door with paper or other combustible material - Use of electrical wiring, devices, and appliances which are modified or damaged - Use of portable heaters - Smoke detectors that have been tampered with - Use of halogen lamp/lighting - Unsafe lifting or propping of beds - Strings of lights, twinkle lights, holiday lights - Any other situation deemed unsafe by the staff inspector
+- Extension cords and multi-tap electric units without a breaker - Items stored closer than 18 inches from a sprinkler head - Blocking of electrical panels - Blocking of egress (exit) pathways - Evidence of burning of candles, incense, or tobacco products - Evidence of cooking; or cooking appliances, even if unused - Evidence of a heavy load of combustibles in a room, on the walls, or ceiling - Covering a door with paper or other combustible material - Use of electrical wiring, devices, and appliances which are modified or damaged - Use of portable heaters - Smoke detectors that have been tampered with - Use of halogen lamp/lighting - Unsafe lifting or propping of beds - Strings of lights, twinkle lights, holiday lights - Any other situation deemed unsafe by the staff inspector